 August 7, 2025 - TRA Newswire -

-The Regional Transportation Council of the North Central Texas Council of Governments (NCTCOG) voted to send a letter to DC-legislators supporting high-speed rail that would connect the DFW area with Houston.
+The Regional Transportation Council of the North Central Texas Council of Governments (NCTCOG) voted to send a letter to DC-legislators supporting high-speed rail that would connect the DFW region with greater Houston.

 The support letter is to reach the North Texas Congressional Delegation and U.S. House leadership ahead of an August 20 deadline for comments on the next Surface Transportation Reauthorization bill, which comes up for renewal in 2026.